If you have a question about running your canteen which isn't covered below, please contact us.

 The National Allergy Strategy has free online food allergy training for staff and volunteers working in schools.
 The 1-1.5hour course will help you understand more about food allergies and how to keep kids safe and covers managing allergies, communication tools, reading labels, and avoiding cross contamination of food allergens when preparing and serving food.

 - Benefit from the expertise of other P&Cs through our Canteen subcommittee.
+We meet once a term to hear about news in the canteen world and chat to others in the same position as you are!

 - Be inspired by what other canteens are doing: